matao1984/temcompanion/src/TemCompanion/docs/User Guide.md

 ### 4.3 Fast Fourier transforms
 - FFT:

 Perform FFT on the current image and display in a separate window.
-If the image is non square, the FFT is computed from the biggest square cropped from the image.
+If the image is non square, it is first padded to square with 0, from which the FFT is computed.

 - Windowed FFT"